 It’s easy to get cooped up and bored during the wintertime.
 Let’s cure that with an adventure to somewhere indoors in Kalispell.
 You’ll see there are plenty of fun memories left to be made for seniors, like yourself, right in your hometown.

 Our residents mean the most to us.
-At Immanuel Lutheran Communities, we always give our honest best to seniors in the Flathead Valley.
+At Immanuel Living, we always give our honest best to seniors in the Flathead Valley.
 This is our home, and this is our mission: to enrich lives by providing Christian communities of support and loving care.
-Learn more about the senior living lifestyle at Immanuel Lutheran Communities today.
+Learn more about the senior living lifestyle at Immanuel Living today.

 Kalispell is our home, and we’re proud to say it.
 We love enriching lives by providing a strong Christian community of support and loving care.
 There’s no other place we’d rather call home.